 If you have found a grounded bat click here or call 0845 1300 228 (NB not a 24 hour number).

-NB The photographs on this website are the copyright either of Kent Bat Group or individual members.
+NB The photographs on this website are the copyright either of the Bat Conservation Trust, Kent Bat Group or individual members.